-Soon, fans of the Coyotes and hockey, in general, will be able to begin placing wagers on the National Hockey League as Arizona prepares to become one of the newest states to legalize sports gambling.
+Arizona residents can now make bets on the National Hockey League.
 Moreover, they should be able to bet on hockey at Gila River Arena, as the venue is eligible for a sports betting license.
-When it is all finalized, bettors both experienced and brand new will be able to use legal and regulated online and mobile sportsbooks to place their bets.
+When it’s all finalized, NHL bettors will have multiple legal and regulated online sportsbooks to place their bets on.

 You’ll be asked to accept the terms and conditions that each site has.
 We always recommend that you read them before agreeing to a new account.
 Once you’re past that requirement, you will be able to use your bonus, which might be a deposit-matching bonus or even free bets.
 Each sportsbook will have an enticing offer for you to consider.